awilli1186/wee-website/source/content/v3/generator/config/data.md

 name: Data
 ---

 Any custom data that you may need for your site can be stored here.
-It can be nested as deep as needed and the values are accessible in the templates.
+They can be nested as deep as necessary and the values are accessible in the templates.

 ```javascript
 "data": {